Which items will stay and which will go?

 Avoiding uncertainty

-Some items fall into a ‘grey area’ and may be considered as either a fixture or an inclusion.
+Some items fall into a ‘grey area’ and may be considered as either a fixture or a fitting.

 Summary

-When you are purchasing a property the safest way to ensure all items you want to be left at the property is to include them in the Contract of Sale prior to signing.
+When you are purchasing a property the safest way to ensure all items you want to be left are left at the property is to include them in the contract of sale before signing.

 - items that could be deemed an inclusion; and/or